 - Partner: $49 per month for three numbers and six forwarding extensions

 One of the reasons why Grasshopper is the strongest is because regardless of the plan you select, you gain access to all the features and offerings of the system.
-Voicemail transcription, custom greetings, a vanity phone number, an auto attendant to answer and route calls and inbound faxing are all accessible.
+Voicemail transcription, custom greetings, a vanity phone number, an auto attendant to answer and route calls, and inbound faxing accessible to all Grasshopper customers

-When callers leave you a voice message, those messages can be sent to you as an audio file with an email notification.
-With the softphone app, those messages can be transcribed and provided as a readable message.
-These transcriptions are also sent through email but having readable voice messages on your mobile device makes it much easier to prioritize messages and calls.
+When callers leave you a voice message, those messages can be sent to you as an audio file with email notification.
+Those messages can be transcribed and provided as a readable message with the softphone app.
+Transcriptions are also sent through email, but having readable voice messages on your mobile device makes it much easier to prioritize messages and calls.

 Call Forwarding & Routing

 Grasshopper gives you complete control over how calls are routed.
 You can create extensions and add the number you’d like to have calls forwarded to.
 You can also define the time of day for call forwarding; either during your business hours, 24/7 or only on the weekends.

 Grasshopper also offers caller ID customization.
 With this feature, you can customize how your caller ID is displayed to your callers so they would never know you were calling from a mobile phone.
 You can also send and receive SMS messages with the softphone app and retrieve faxes as PDF documents.
 This about matches the functionality of other softphone systems we looked at.